digideskio/Cityhour-Backend/readme.md

-# This PHP api for MeetRocket
+# This PHP api for CityHour
 Good new Soc thing.

 ## Documentation